 So apart from your being sure to have scenes that speak to the above list of things to consider for the global story, it helps to think about always moving the valence of the scene one way or another.
 That way, you’ll ensure a dynamic story in which change is the norm.

 Again, in the larger scope of the story, you can have a character who doesn’t ultimately change.
 It may be a little less satisfying for the reader, but you can pull it off.
 What you can’t forsake is the potential for change.

 - Check out other recent articles I’ve written on Why You Need Strong Antagonists in Your Story and Problems vs. Obstacles.

-- The Tension Lab course is currently in beta testing.
+- The Tension Lab course is currently live.
 If you’re looking for some tips on how to create mystery, suspense, and dramatic irony in your stories, take a look at the course page.
-I’ll be looking to launch in the next few weeks.

 - Follow me on Facebook and Pinterest.

 - Subscribe to the newsletter for alerts to biweekly articles, new classes, and the occasional free gift for subscribers.